terenceylchow124/Sudoku-Automation/README.md

 # Testing Steps
 > - Now, go to [sudoku.com](https://sudoku.com/medium/).
 And run ***main.py***.
+> - IMPORTANTLY, mouse-click the digit on top-left corner of sudoku puzzle.
 > - The programe will automically take 4 steps:
 >   1. screenshot sudoku;
 >   2. recongize digit and generate sudoku board;